 Supporting Your Health After Weight Loss Surgery: A Guide to Vitamins and Supplements

-Weight loss surgery is a powerful tool sure, but it's only part of the equation.
+Weight loss surgery is a powerful tool — but it's only part of the equation.
 After bariatric surgery, your body's ability to absorb nutrients from food changes significantly.
-That's why taking the right vitamins and minerals every single day isn't optional.
-It's essential!
+That's why the right vitamins and minerals every single day aren't optional.
+They're essential.

 Procedures like gastric sleeve, gastric bypass, and duodenal switch reduce the size of your stomach and, in some cases, alter how your intestines absorb nutrients.
 The result?
 Even a perfectly balanced diet may not deliver everything your body needs.
 Over time, unaddressed deficiencies can lead to fatigue, bone loss, nerve problems, and anemia — all of which are preventable with the right supplement routine.

 One important note: not just any vitamin will do.
 Vitamins made for the general population don't meet the increased demands of a bariatric patient.
-Your supplements must be bariatric-specific, and they should come in capsule, chewable, soft chew, or liquid form for best absorption.
-Skip the gummies, tablets, and transdermal patches — these don't absorb as well after surgery.
+Your supplements must be bariatric-specific, and the form they come in matters too.

 The Key Supplements You Need